eavesa2796/M5_Project_Udemy_Clone/README.md

 # Udemy Clone

 This project is a simplified recreation of the Udemy platform, where users can browse courses, sign up, and interact with the website through a responsive layout built with Bootstrap.
-The project also explores simulating future interactive features using JavaScript.
+The project also explores using interactive features with JavaScript.

 ## Project Overview

-The goal of this project is to practice the use of **Bootstrap** for building responsive and structured websites, and to improve **JavaScript** skills by simulating future functionalities for a website.
+The goal of this project is to practice the use of **Bootstrap** for building responsive and structured websites, and to improve **JavaScript** skills by implementing functionalities for a website.

 ### **Part 1: Bootstrap Website**